-Not only did Georgia make many dramatic pictures right on her property, but also she would journey to other places around the Southwest to paint and visit with friends.
-Fans of the talented and popular painted can visit many of the places that Georgia O"Keefe treasured during her lifetime.
-Many of these scenic locales, have changed little in the decades since the American painter journeyed around New Mexico in her search for external beauty.
+Not only did Georgia make many dramatic pictures right on her property, but also, she would journey to other places around the Southwest to paint and visit with friends.
+Fans of the talented and popular painter can visit many of the places that Georgia O"Keefe treasured during her lifetime.
+Few of these scenic locales, have changed in the decades since the American painter journeyed around New Mexico in her search for external beauty.

 Lighthouse Peak in Palo Duro Canyon